Doğan Güzel: Career

 In 2012, Güzel sought political asylum in Spain, moved to Seville, and became a naturalized Spanish citizen.

-When visiting Instanbul, Güzel was again arrested at the offices of Özgür Gündem on August 17, 2016.
+When visiting Istanbul, Güzel was again arrested at the offices of Özgür Gündem on 17 August 2016.
 In the wake of the July 2016 Turkish coup d'état attempt, the government of Turkish President Recep Tayyip Erdoğan closed over 100 media outlets and arrested dozens of journalists.
 A court ruled that Özgür Gündem was a "mouthpiece" of the Kurdistan Workers’ Party and thus publishing “a terrorist organization’s propaganda."
 Police raided the offices of Özgür Gündem, seizing computers, beating journalists, and yelling "Armenians, Jews, sons of Lenin; you are going to find out about the strength of the Turkish state."
 Doğan Güzel was arrested along with nearly two dozen journalists.
 A photograph of Güzel in police custody with his shirt nearly torn off became a symbol for those protesting attacks on the Turkish press.
 Güzel and 22 journalists were released two days later.

 In addition to his work as a newspaper cartoonist, Güzel contributed to the magazine Meme and illustrated the 1998 historical novel Ataların Karşılaşması by Cemal Resid Ahmed.